Monika-Singh12/Doctor-fees-Prediction/README.md

 2. Data was too big to retreive , several times we got disconnected with the company's server .
 3. Requirement of a stable network.
 4. Face off with the real life project was challenging but got our hands on the tools well.
+## Future Scope
+1. Integration with More Healthcare Data Sources.
+2. User Profiles and Personalization features on the consumer website, enabling users to save preferences and receive tailored recommendations.
+3. Multi-Language Support
+4. Mobile App Development
+5. Predictive Analytics, it can go beyond consultation fees and develop predictive models for other healthcare-related costs, such as prescription medications, diagnostic tests, and surgeries.
+## Conclusion
+The "Doctor Fee Prediction" project represents our commitment to revolutionizing the healthcare industry by enhancing cost transparency and accessibility.
+We've achieved significant milestones, from successfully scraping Practo data to developing accurate machine learning models for consultation fee predictions.
+Through the consumer website, we've empowered patients to make informed decisions about their healthcare expenses.
+This project has not only provided valuable insights into the healthcare landscape but also taught us valuable lessons about data collection, analysis, and machine learning model development.
+We're immensely grateful to the open-source community for its support and contributions.

 # Thank You